FlyinPancake/1password-flatpak-browser-integration/README.md

 Another difficulty is finding the directory where the native messaging host JSON should go.
 Chromium-based browsers put it in `~/.var/app/<browser ID>/config/<browser name>/NativeMessagingHosts` or `~/.var/app/<browser ID>/config/<company name>/<browser name>/NativeMessagingHosts`.
 Luckily, the NativeMessagingHosts directory is already created, so we just have to run a `find` command to locate it.
 Firefox-based browsers don't create their `native-messaging-hosts` folder automatically, so we need to locate the `profiles.ini` file and derive the location from there.

 Then, on browsers like Floorp and Zen, which require the files be put in `~/.mozilla`, this custom JSON file would interere with the native version of Firefox (or Floorp or Zen) because the browser would be attempting to run `flatpak-spawn --host` without being in a Flatpak, which fails.
 To get around this, we need a slightly more complex script that runs `flatpak-spawn --host` if it's being run from a Flatpak and just runs the command normally otherwise.
-However, that normal command is being run by `bash`, not by the browser, which is a security risk, so I'm running it through `exec` instead.
+However, that normal command is being run by `bash`, not by the browser, which is a security risk, so this command runs it through `exec` instead. `exec` replaces the `bash` shell with `1Password-BrowserSupport` instead of running it as a child, so now the parent is the browser again.

 <details>
     <summary>Curious about why it's a security risk?</summary>

-1Password only lets certain apps integrate with it, as described below.
+1Password only lets certain apps integrate with it, as described [below](#telling-1password-that-it-can-connect).
 If this were to run directly through Bash, that would mean that we'd need to allow 1Password to integrate with everything run by Bash, which is a lot.
 Basically everything running on your system would then have access to your 1Password vault.
 To get around this, we run `exec /opt/1Password/1Password-BrowserSupport "$@"` instead of just `/opt/1Password/1Password-BrowserSupport "$@"`.
 The `exec` command basically replaces the Bash shell with whatever command you ran, which means that `1Password-BrowserSupport`'s parent process is now your browser, not Bash.

 </details>